LASIK Testimonials: Hear from People Who Have Had LASIK

-Cody S., Real Estate Agent
+Cody S., Real Estate Agent LASIK Testimonial

 Honestly, I was sick of contacts.
 Pretty much everything about them.
 My contacts were constantly dry and my eyes were irritated when I wore them; like always having an eyelash in my eye.
 It was really annoying to deal with them, particularly at night after being out.
 I’d have to remember to take them out, otherwise, my eyes would really hurt in the morning.
 Plus, I’ve been wearing contacts since I was 14, now I’m 22, so that is a long time and if you add up the money I was spending on contacts over that time – it’s a lot.
 Glasses weren’t much better.
 They are expensive too if you want to look good as well as see.
-Being in real estate I’m in an out of the office all the time and it is hot and humid here in Texas.
+Being in real estate I’m in and out of the office all the time and it is hot and humid here in Texas.
 When I wore my glasses, they would fog up.
 My glasses would always slide off my face if I was looking down.

 Until I had LASIK, I really didn’t acknowledge how annoying my glasses and contacts were – how much they were getting in the way of just living my life.
 Now I can see better than I ever did before – even with my glasses or contacts.
 I can’t remember the last time I said: “I can’t see that.”
 My vision is that good.
 Growing up, I was super jealous of others with normally great vision – my kid brother is one of them.
 Now, that’s me.
 I’m the one with great vision.
 For the first week or two after my procedure, I’d find myself in the bathroom at the end of the day thinking I needed to deal with my contacts – but I don’t.
 I can just go to bed.
 And every morning, I’m still so grateful I can see well without having to deal with my contacts.
 It is just so great.

-Optometry Student, Katelyn H.
+Optometry Student, Katelyn H. Testimonial

 I really wanted out of my contacts and glasses.
 Not that I wore glasses that often, most just before bed.
 But it wasn’t unusual to fall asleep wearing my glasses and wake up with ugly red marks all over my face.
 Mostly, I wore contacts, but there were challenges there too.
 I had problems with dryness.
 But it was more than that.
 Working out, being active, is very important to me.
 I’m a swimmer.
 I love water skiing, wakeboarding, just being in the water.
 And even though I’m an eye care professional and know the risk I was taking; I broke the rules.
 I wore contacts in the lake.
 I didn’t feel safe wearing glasses behind a boat while waterskiing.

-Not be able to do the things I love to do without jeopardizing my eyes was the main reason I wanted to have LASIK.
+Not be able to do the things I love to do without jeopardizing my eyes was the main reason I wanted to have LASIK eye surgery.
 But there was also the expense of glasses and contacts.
 My training in optometry gave me insight into what I would be spending over my lifetime for glasses and contacts.
 I knew there was a better way to invest those vision correction dollars and be able to wake up and do the things I wanted to do without having to worry about my eyes and vision.

 Now my vision is excellent.
 I no longer have issues with dry eye symptoms.
 I don’t wake up with red marks all over my face.
 I can see in the shower.
 I can see what products I’m putting in my hair, on my face.
 Before I had to memorize the shape of the bottle, now I can just read the name of the product on the label and know.
 It really is the little everyday things that amaze me about my vision.